rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

                     -timeout |br|    timeout: The priority has been queued for too long |br|
                     -rejected |br|   rejected: The priority request cannot be granted |br|
                     -cooldown |br|   cooldown: A similar priority request means the priority request cannot be activated now |br|
-                    -removed         removed: A prior request was not cancelled within a reasonable time and was therefore removed g       integer  [0-255]          (Optional) Estimated number of seconds actually gained by the priority |br|
+                    -stale           stale: The priority has been active too long without cancellation, and was therefore removed g       integer  [0-255]          (Optional) Estimated number of seconds of green time gained by the priority. |br|
                                      Only used when state is 'completed'.
    ======  =======  ===============  =============================================================================================
 ..